martindbp/merkl/README.md

 Pipelines can be defined anywhere, but can usefully be defined in a self-contained function, which can then be run with the `merkl run <module>.<function>` command, or reused in a script.

-When calling a Merkl node function, it returns one or several `MerklOut` _placeholder_ objects (depending on number of outs), which represents an output that hasn't been computed yet.
-In order to access the actual computed value, call the `.get()` method on the `MerklOut` object.
+When calling a Merkl node function, it returns one or several `MerklFuture` _placeholder_ objects (depending on number of outs), which represents an value that hasn't been computed or fetched yet.
+In order to access the actual value, call the `.get()` method on the future.
 This will perform the computation of the output and all needed preceding values recursively, using cached values when available.

 To persist a computed output to disk, call the `write_file(output, track=[True/False])` function.
 If `track=False`, the